 BSc (Hons) Wildlife and Conservation

 Students will develop an understanding of both native and global animal and plant species, whilst also being able to develop their individual interests further through project-based research.
-This course will also provide a good knowledge base for students to continue into further study at master’s level.
-Please check back here soon when further details of the programme will be available.

 Why our College?